hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 conda
 -----

-Sherpa is available on the `conda-forge` channel.
-After installing a `conda`-based Python distribution (like Miniconda or Anaconda) and setting up the `conda-forge` channel, Sherpa can be installed with `conda`.
+`Sherpa is available as a conda package <https://github.com/conda-forge/sherpa-feedstock>`_ on the `conda-forge` channel.
+After setting the `conda-forge` channel priority, Sherpa can be installed with `conda`.

 First, configure your environment to use the `conda-forge` channel: